vaibhavgupta2499/Intern-Work/int-nlp-1/Intro To NLTK/NLTK.md

     }
 ]
 ```
-### Now you’re set up to perform NER automatically.
+### Now as everything is set up, we can perform NER automatically.
 You can change the models to try out something new or create your own model, then call it with Python.